javiermolsanz/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/overview.md

 You must then:

-1. [Add the Number Programmability service]() to your VBC account
+1. [Register for the Number Programmability service](/vonage-business-cloud/number-programmability/guides/register) - to add the capability to your VBC account
-2. [Configure the Number Programmability service]() with one or more VBC numbers
+2. [Provision VBC numbers](https://nexmo-developer-vbc.herokuapp.com/vonage-business-cloud/number-programmability/guides/provision-vbc-numbers) - configure one or more VBC numbers to use with the service
-3. [Create a Nexmo Voice API application]() to store security and configuration information
+3. [Create a Nexmo Voice API Application](/vonage-business-cloud/number-programmability/guides/create-voice-application) - to store security and configuration information
-4. [Link your VBC number(s)]() to the Voice API application
+4. [Link your VBC number(s)](/vonage-business-cloud/number-programmability/guides/link-vbc-numbers) - to the Nexmo Voice API Application

 ## Using the Number Programmability service

 You will use the [Nexmo Voice API](/voice/voice-api/api-reference) to build interactive and customised call experiences for your users.

-To forward an inbound call on one of your linked VBC numbers to your Nexmo Voice API application, you create a [webhook]() endpoint in your code and configure the URL in your Nexmo account.
+To forward an inbound call on one of your linked VBC numbers to your Nexmo Voice API Application, you create a [webhook](/concepts/guides/webhooks) endpoint in your code and configure the URL in your Nexmo account.
 This is so that Nexmo's APIs can alert your application when a call is received and ask for instructions on how to process the call.

-You provide these instructions in the form of a [Nexmo Call Control Object (NCCO)]() that defines the list of actions that the call must perform, such as reading a message to your caller using text-to-speech, or collecting input as part of an interactive voice response (IVR) system.
-Another type of action in the NCCO can route the call to a VBC extension.
+You provide these instructions in the form of a [Nexmo Call Control Object (NCCO)](/voice/voice-api/guides/ncco) that defines the list of actions that the call must perform, such as reading a message to your caller using text-to-speech, or collecting input as part of an interactive voice response (IVR) system.
+Another type of action (`connect`) in the NCCO can route the call to a VBC extension.

 We provide [client libraries](https://github.com/Nexmo/) in various languages that take make it easier to work with the Voice API.
 We also provide VBC-specific APIs that help you retrieve information about your VBC accounts, extensions and users.
-Visit the Guides and Building Blocks to get started.
+Visit the Guides and Building Blocks in the [VBC APIs ](/vonage-business-cloud/vbc-apis/overview) section to get started.

 ## Guides